Djokovic in limbo as he fights deportation from Australia - KRDO

 AP Sports Writer

-BRISBANE, Australia (AP) — Novak Djokovic will stay in immigration detention in Australia after a court adjourned a legal challenge against his visa cancellation.
-The top-ranked Djokovic’s chance to play for a 10th Australian Open title has been in limbo since border officials denied him entry and canceled his visa because he failed to meet the requirements for an exemption to Australia’s COVID-19 vaccination rules.
-Djokovic landed in Australia after receiving a medical exemption from the Victoria state government that was supposed to shield him from the strict vaccination rules in place for the Australian Open.
-But border authorities did not accept his supporting evidence.
-Djokovic was moved to a secure hotel Thursday and started the legal process to avoid deportation.
+Novak Djokovic has spent a day confined to a Melbourne hotel waiting for a court ruling and dealing with the prospect of deportation from Australia because of an issue related to his visa application.
+The top-ranked Djokovic’s chances of playing for a 10th Australian Open title has been in limbo since border officials canceled his visa because he failed to meet requirements for an exemption from Australia’s COVID-19 vaccination rules.
+Djokovic flew to Australia after receiving an exemption from the Victoria state government that was supposed to shield him from the vaccination rules in place for the Australian Open.
+But border authorities didn’t accept his supporting evidence.